ligato/cn-infra/docs/guidelines/SYSTEM_INTEGRATION.md

 ```

 # AfterInit() failed to connect
-Plugin needs to propagate errors if is not able to connect during timeout.
+Plugin needs to propagate errors if it is not able to connect during timeout.
 The Agent will not start.
-TODO Assuming that thre is default deployment staretgy for container base cloud (like with K8s) that
+TODO Assuming that there is default deployment strategy for container base cloud (like with K8s) that
 will try to heal the container and basically recreates the container.

 ```